KnapsackPro/docs.knapsackpro.com/_posts/2020-00-00-faster-cypress-tests-on-github-actions.md

 -        run: yarn cypress run
 ```

-### New ci.yml
+### New Github Actions config file

-For those starting from scratch, here's a full example `.github/workflows/main.yaml` for a Rails app with Cypress + Rspec.
+For those starting from scratch, here's a full example `.github/workflows/ci.yaml` for a Rails app with Cypress + Rspec with Knapsack tokens for RSpec and Cypress already added.

 ```
 name: ci